kamst01/brevard_pools/index.md

 #### How we're different

 We've been working with Brevard County, Florida **since 2012**!
 At Brevard Pool Care we have been a premium pool concierge service since day one.
 All pools are different, but yet all pools require the same weekly maintenance procedure.
-At Brevard Pool Care we have developed a 8 step process to clean your pool the same crisp sparkling clean every single visit.
-What is the 8 step process you ask?
+At Brevard Pool Care we have developed a **8 step process** to clean your pool the same crisp sparkling clean every single visit.
+What is the **8 step process** you ask?

-8 STEP PROCESS:
+**8 STEP PROCESS:**

 **This process is required to be performed on every regular weekly service visit in this order by our service technicians: of course modified to your pool's specific needs.**

 1. **Brush Tile / Grout lines**-
    * Every inch of tile will be brushed and grout lines will be clean and free of algae.
 Tile scum will be removed.
-Removal of any calcium deposits where applicable*.
+Removal of any calcium-deposits* where applicable.
 2. **Empty skimmer and Pump basket**-
    * Every visit we leave your baskets free of debris.
 Emptying of baskets allows maximum water flow.
 Inspection of O-ring at the pump lid upon opening, lube if necessary.
 3. **Net debris off surface of water**-
    * We use the highest quality nets to capture the smallest debris and pollen and our technicians are netting experts!
 We use a technique to net every inch of surface area of the water.
 4. **Vacuum every single visit**-